 The Financial Aid Office at Fontbonne University exists to provide monetary assistance to students who could not otherwise enroll without such support.
-These funds include Title IV aid from the federal government such as the Pell Grant, SEOG, Work-Study, Federal Perkins Loans and Direct Student Loans; state aid in the form of Missouri grants; and institutional assistance consisting of Fontbonne Grants, Work-Study, and scholarships.
+These funds include Title IV aid from the federal government such as the Pell Grant, SEOG, Work-Study, and Direct Student Loans; state aid in the form of Missouri grants; and institutional assistance consisting of Fontbonne Grants, Work-Study, and scholarships.

-Applications and informational assistance for all of the above programs are available at the Financial Aid Office, located on the third floor of Ryan Hall, Room 310, 314.889.1414.
-The 2017-18 Free Application for Federal Student Aid (FAFSA) will become available starting October 1st, 2016.
-The priority deadline to have your FAFSA filed is January 15th, 2017 to maximize your potential for Federal and State aid assistance.
+Applications and informational assistance for all of the above programs are available at the Financial Aid Office.
+The 2019-20 Free Application for Federal Student Aid (FAFSA) will become available starting October 1st, 2018.
+The priority deadline to have your FAFSA filed is February 1st, 2019 to maximize your potential for Federal and State aid assistance.
 Filing the FAFSA is the first step in applying for financial aid: www.fafsa.gov.
 Our school Code is: 002464.

 As a financial aid recipient, your ongoing contact with the Financial Aid Office is very important.
 If for any reason your registration or residency status should change at any time during the year, you must immediately notify the Financial Aid Office.
-More detailed information regarding financial aid can be found in the University catalog and on our website: www.fontbonne.edu/financial-aid/.
+More detailed information regarding financial aid can be found in the University catalog and on our website.